 Tax Brackets & Rates

-The tax year 2022 adjustments described below generally apply to tax returns filed in 2023.
+The tax year 2025 adjustments outlined below generally apply to income tax returns filed in the tax season of 2026.

 Deductions are somewhat more complicated.
 Many taxpayers claim the standard deduction, which varies depending on filing status, as shown in the table below.